 - They failed to create a differentiation amongst their brands

 - The teams were not producing an integrated increment.
-Rather they were separately focused on to fulfilling their own requirements and tried to outdo one another, which led to creating internal conflicts and disagreements
+Rather they were separately focused on fulfilling their own requirements and tried to outdo one another, which led to creating internal conflicts and disagreements

 - There was a weak team and organizational structure.

 With these complicated issues, they hired an agile coach.
-Johannes Geske, an eminent business agility consultant, who is renowned for his vast knowledge of agile, worked to put the company on to the path of success.
+Johannes Geske, an eminent business agility consultant, who is renowned for his vast knowledge of agile, worked to put the company on the path of success.
 His plan was to guide the company to Nexus eventually.
 But he had to start from the bottom.
 He started off with implementing scrum to one team.

 The plan was to deploy a microsite that would allow the regional marketing team to carry on with their online platform in more than 30 countries.
 And by the end of the third sprint, this product increment was released.
-During which, the scrum team got the idea of creating the proper architecture and the appropriate technology to use.
+During this, the scrum team got the idea of creating the proper architecture and the appropriate technology to use.
 Teams became more self-confident and started taking ownership of the work they did.

 With the success of the first scrum team, the idea gradually spread to four scrum teams thereby implementing the Nexus Framework.
 There was now only one product owner, who was supported by a team of business analysts and user experience experts.
 They frequently met with business stakeholders to discuss requirements and welcomed any feedback that would help them improve.